 The EuroVelo routes provide key links between and within urban areas, as well as proving vital transport links in rural areas.
-By developing them we can improve local mobility by providing highauality infrastructure, additional motivation for the users and technical support for the developers.
-The of EuroVelo completion would considerably improve the mobility of European citizens, in a sustainable, energy-efficient and environmentallyfriendly manner.
+By developing them we can improve local mobility by providing highinfrastructure, additional motivation for the users and technical support the developers. ofFuroVelo completion considerably improve the mobility of European citizens, in a sustainable, energy-efficient and environmentallyfriendly manner.